cloudflare/cloudflare-docs/content/durable-objects/api/transactional-storage-api.md

 - {{<code>}}allowUnconfirmed{{</code>}}{{<param-type>}}boolean{{</param-type>}}

     - By default, the system will pause outgoing network messages from the Durable Object until all previous writes have been confirmed flushed to disk.
 If the write fails, the system will reset the Object, discard all outgoing messages, and respond to any clients with errors instead.

-This way, Durable Objects can continue executing in parallel with a write operation, without having to worry about prematurely confirming writes, because it is impossible for any external party to observe the Object's actions unless the write actually succeeds.
-After any write, subsequent network messages may be slightly delayed.
+    - This way, Durable Objects can continue executing in parallel with a write operation, without having to worry about prematurely confirming writes, because it is impossible for any external party to observe the Object's actions unless the write actually succeeds.

+    - After any write, subsequent network messages may be slightly delayed.
 Some applications may consider it acceptable to communicate on the basis of unconfirmed writes.
 Some programs may prefer to allow network traffic immediately.
 In this case, set `allowUnconfirmed()` to `true` to opt out of the default behavior.

-Refer to [Durable Objects: Easy, Fast, Correct — Choose three](https://blog.cloudflare.com/durable-objects-easy-fast-correct-choose-three/) blog post to learn more.
+    - Refer to [Durable Objects: Easy, Fast, Correct — Choose three](https://blog.cloudflare.com/durable-objects-easy-fast-correct-choose-three/) blog post to learn more.

 - {{<code>}}noCache{{</code>}}{{<param-type>}}boolean{{</param-type>}}

     - If true, then the key/value will be discarded from memory as soon as it has completed writing to disk.

-Use `noCache()` if the key will not be used again in the near future.
-This flag is only a hint: it will never change the semantics of your code, but it may affect performance.
-In particular, if you `get()` the key before the write to disk has completed, the copy from the write buffer will be returned, thus ensuring consistency with the latest call to `put()`.
+    - Use `noCache()` if the key will not be used again in the near future. `noCache()` will never change the semantics of your code, but it may affect performance.

+    - If you use `get()` to retrieve the key before the write has completed, the copy from the write buffer will be returned, thus ensuring consistency with the latest call to `put()`.

 {{<Aside type="note" header="Automatic write coalescing">}}
-If you invoke `put()` (or `delete()`) multiple times without performing any `await`s in the meantime, the operations will automatically be combined and submitted atomically.
+If you invoke `put()` (or `delete()`) multiple times without performing any `await` in the meantime, the operations will automatically be combined and submitted atomically.
 In case of a machine failure, either all of the writes will have been stored to disk or none of them will have.
 {{</Aside>}}

 {{<Aside type="note" header="Write buffer behavior">}}
-The `put()` method returns a `Promise`, but most applications can discard this promise without `await`ing it.
+The `put()` method returns a `Promise`, but most applications can discard this promise without using `await`.
 The `Promise` usually completes immediately, because `put()` writes to an in-memory write buffer that is flushed to disk asynchronously.
-However, if an application performs a very large number of `put()`s without waiting for any I/O, the write buffer could theoretically grow large enough to cause the isolate to exceed its 128MB memory limit.
-To avoid this scenario, such applications should `await` the `Promise`s returned by `put()`.
+However, if an application performs a large number of `put()` without waiting for any I/O, the write buffer could theoretically grow large enough to cause the isolate to exceed its 128MB memory limit.
+To avoid this scenario, such applications should use `await` on the `Promise` returned by `put()`.
 The system will then apply backpressure onto the application, slowing it down so that the write buffer has time to flush.
-Note that these `await`s will disable automatic write coalescing.
+Using `await` will disable automatic write coalescing.
 {{</Aside>}}

 - {{<code>}}put(entries{{<param-type>}}Object{{</param-type>}}, options{{<param-type>}}Object{{</param-type>}}{{<prop-meta>}}optional{{</prop-meta>}}){{</code>}} : {{<type>}}Promise{{</type>}}

   - Takes an Object and stores each of its keys and values to storage.
-Each value can be any type supported by the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm), which is true of most types.
-Supports up to 128 key-value pairs at a time.
+  - Each value can be any type supported by the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm), which is true of most types.
+  - Supports up to 128 key-value pairs at a time.
 Each key is limited to a maximum size of 2048 bytes and each value is limited to 128 KiB (131072 bytes).

   <br/>**Supported options:** Same as `put(key, value, options)`, above.